 This page is here to guide you in assessing whether YOU have those personal qualities by telling you about the people who have already taken this course and are already out there making furniture in the big wide world.

-No matter how hard you work you can still be beating your head against a brick wall.
 This page will tell you about some of the students that have made a success of this, made the necessary changes to themselves and gone on to make independent successful careers as furniture makers.
 There are a lot more doing very nicely working in other maker’s workshops, and some are happy making and fitting kitchens, doing furniture restoration or contract shop fitting.
 Whatever you end up doing, start by aiming at the top, you cannot get “promotion” to the best workshops if you have crashed about fitting kitchens in training.

 These guys both trained in furniture making here recently, and are now really cooking.
 They, at last report, have a staff of eight, with pieces currently showing in Vivien Westwood’s shops in London, as well as in flagship Store in Corso Venezia, Milan.
 Young and Norgate do joinery and furniture.
 They combine the making skills of Ross Norgate, who was trained as a joiner and carpenter before upgrading his skills on one of our one year intensive woodworking courses to making bespoke furniture.
 Dave Young came to us with finely tuned business skills, and developed his flair for design during his time with us – together these are a powerful combination.